 The start of the trek was pretty gentle as we walked up a slight incline through grasslands passing the odd cow and heading closer into the clouds that were surrounding the volcano.
 It wasn’t until after lunch when the climb got difficult and steep.
 This is when it also started to rain which didn’t help but we made it to the summit at about 15.30 and all seeked shelter under a piece of tarpaulin as we waited for our guide and porters to put up our tents (spoilt!).

 Once our camp was set up the rain stopped and we had a chance to explore and enjoy the view.
-Unfortunately, the view is some what spoilt by the mass of rubbish that has been thrown aside by previous groups.
+Unfortunately, the view is some what spoilt by the mass of rubbish that has been thrown aside by previous groups (let’s be more eco, go plastic free!).
 But, if you are able to look past this you get a stunning view of the lake, the crater rim and out into the cloudscape.

 That night the temperature dropped and we huddled together in the porters tent to eat our dinner and share warmth before heading into our own tents and sleeping bags for another early night.